OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 (a) Content rentals are viewable on only one device at a time.
 You must be connected to the iTunes Service when moving rentals, and you may do so only between your computer and other compatible devices.
 Content rented using your Apple TV, iPad, iPhone 4, or iPod touch (4th generation) may not be moved.
 If you move a rental to a compatible device and then use the iTunes Service to restore that device, or choose Settings >.
 Reset >.
 Erase all content and settings on that device, the rental will be permanently deleted.

-(b) You have thirty (30) days after downloading a rental to begin viewing.
+(b) Once you purchase a rental, you must fully download the rental within thirty (30) days.
+You have thirty (30) days after downloading a rental to begin viewing.
 Once you begin viewing, you have twenty-four (24) hours to finish viewing a movie.
 Stopping, pausing, or restarting a rental does not extend the available time for viewing.

 Some iTunes Products, including but not limited to Content rentals, may be downloaded only once and cannot be replaced if lost for any reason.
 It is your responsibility not to lose, destroy, or damage iTunes Products once downloaded, and you may wish to back them up.

 The delivery of iTunes Products does not transfer to you any commercial or promotional use rights in the iTunes Products.
 Any burning or exporting capabilities are solely an accommodation to you and shall not constitute a grant, waiver, or other limitation of any rights of the copyright owners in any content embodied in any iTunes Product.

 You acknowledge that, because some aspects of the iTunes Service, iTunes Products, and administration of the Usage Rules entails the ongoing involvement of Apple, if Apple changes any part of or discontinues the iTunes Service, which Apple may do at its election, you may not be able to use iTunes Products to the same extent as prior to such change or discontinuation, and that Apple shall have no liability to you in such case.

-PING

-If you opt in to Ping, you can share information with people who have also opted in to Ping, such as your name, your image, and your interests.
-The name and image provided will also be associated with all reviews posted about an iTunes Product via your Account, including posts prior to opting in.
-People whom you have permitted to follow you will be able to see your activity on iTunes, such as events you are attending, music that you have indicated that you like, and purchases made with your Account.
-Your activity on another user's profile, such as comments you make about their activity, is subject to that user's privacy settings and can be viewed by all of that user's followers.
-You are solely responsible for the information that is associated with your Account that is made available on Ping.
-Apple may also use information provided, as well as information iTunes sends to Apple about the content you select in your iTunes library in order to provide you with Ping personal recommendations, such as suggesting other users you may want to follow, concerts and related information, or other iTunes Products you may want to purchase.
-By opting in to Ping, you consent to the use of such information in the manner described above.
-At all times your information will be treated in accordance with Apple's Privacy Policy.
-You should not opt in to Ping, or should opt out of Ping in your Account settings if you don't want others to view any information provided using your Account, including activity on iTunes.
-When you opt out, your information will be removed from view, and then deleted after seven days.
-If you opt out of Ping, or hide the Ping Sidebar, iTunes will no longer send information associated with the content you select in your iTunes library for Ping.
-You will be able to remove items from your Recent Activity if you do not want them to be visible to other users.
-Please take extra care when using these features.

-COMPLETE MY ALBUM ("CMA")

-In some circumstances, you will have no more than 180 days from the time you acquire your first CMA-eligible song or video from a particular CMA-eligible album to accept that CMA offer, and upgrading previous purchases to iTunes Plus does not affect any such time limits.

 SEASON PASS, MULTI-PASS, ITUNES PASS